avnet-iotconnect/avnet-iotc-mtb-basic-example/DEVELOPER_GUIDE.md

 The terminal should be in the MCUboot-Based_Basic_Bootloader/bootloader_app directory.
 * From the terminal, execute the `make program_proj` command to build and program the MCUboot-based bootloader application.

 You can now build and upload the basic example application.
 If this is done correctly, when starting up the board you should see the bootloader messages followed by the application startup messages.

+When testing OTA, use the iotc-modustoolbox-example.bin located at directory *build/APP_CY8CPROTO-062-4343W/Debug/*, for example when the 062-4343W board is used.